cokelid/ChocoButler/README.md

 The following settings are available:

 - **Periodically Check for Updates**  Enable or disable automatic periodic checks for outdated packages using the "Enable Periodic Checks" option in the Settings dialog.
-    - **Check Interval Hours** By default, ChocoButler checks for outdated packages every 12 hours.
+    - **Check Interval Hours** By default, ChocoButler checks for outdated packages every 1 hour.
 You can change how often checks occur by opening the Settings dialog from the system tray menu and adjusting the "Check Interval (hours)" option.
 - **Show Notifications** Control whether notification pop-ups appear when outdated packages are found.
 This can be toggled on or off in the Settings dialog.
 - **Start with Windows** This setting controls whether ChocoButler will start with windows.